The Environmental Justice Government-to-Government Program

 Eligible entities include:

-- A partnership between a state and a community-based nonprofit organization
+- A state in partnership with a community-based nonprofit organization

-- A partnership between a tribe and a community-based nonprofit organization
+- A Tribe in partnership with a community-based nonprofit organization

-- A partnership between a local government and a community-based nonprofit organization
+- A local government in partnership with a community-based nonprofit organization

 - US Territories, Freely Associated States, and tribal governments in remote areas